ZiningZhu/Leetcode/README.md

  - 583 Longest Common Subsequence (and comparison with Longest Common Substring)

 - Computational Geometry
  - 587 Convex hull (implemented is Grahm's scan in Python)
+ - 593 How to decide whether coordinates form a square

 ## Data Structure
 - Linked List